Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 If you want to work on strengthening your pelvic floor during pregnancy or postpartum, I highly recommend this free course from MUTU!
 The free videos and information offers a great way to see where you are and what needs to be strengthened for better movement, mobility and more.
 I’ve personally gone through MUTU and it was life changing!

-Nutritionally speaking, let’s talk about what makes up the best postpartum snacks.
+Nutritionally speaking, let’s talk about what makes up the best postpartum snacks to get the most nutrition bang for your buck.

 While we generally think of mostly fruits and vegetables as “healthy,” postpartum snacks will need to be more energy-dense usually – eating enough can be a form of self care for moms.

-Fruits and veggies won’t provide the fat for your hormones and cell membranes, the protein for cell and muscle repair, or the overall calories you need.
+Fruits and veggies are important for micronutrients, but won’t provide the fat for your hormones and cell membranes, the protein for cell and muscle repair, or the overall calories you need.

-Here’s what to think about in a postpartum snack:
+Here’s what to think about including in a postpartum snack.

 • Calories – In the early postpartum period, our calorie needs are higher.
 We’re trying to replenish the marathon that is birth.
 Looking for low-calorie snacks isn’t going to cut it.
 You need calories for energy to survive the blur that is the newborn stage.
 I generally recommend 200-300 calories for a snack a couple of times a day, maybe more if breastfeeding.